T-449/Edge2Fog-With-OAI-/readme.txt

 	n) Copy and replace filestochange/tasks_def.h in openair-epc-fed/component/oai-mme/src/common directory

-	o) Provide IP of your device in Proxy2/django-oidc-provider/example/receiverReply.py: 9 (vUser_IP = 'IP of your device')	// the line number may not match accurately

-	p) Run buildMME.sh and wait for completion	// it may seem stuck at some point but its not
+	o) Run buildMME.sh and wait for completion	// it may seem stuck at some point but its not

-	q) Run deployMME.sh
+	p) Run deployMME.sh

 Deployment:

+	// For this implementation I ran the edge on one device and UE, OIDC_Client/Fog, Proxy on a seperate device.
+I used a mediator on the device runnung edge to communicate with the proxy.

 	// Install django==2.2.1, django-oidc-provider in the venv of OIDC_Client and Proxy2.
 Please use the specific version of django

+	//   The OIDC_Clinet, Proxy must run on the same device for this implementation

 	a) Run all receiverReply.py and receiverRequest.py files in OIDC_Client and Proxy2